An exhibition of pinhole photographs taken with household objects and containers.

 March 23rd 4:30 - 6:30pm

-Pinhole photography is writing with light at its most basic.
-All that is required to make an image is a light tight container or space (a camera obscura) and a small hole that lets light in.
-To record that image, some sort of light sensitive material is put into the camera, and the light coming through the pinhole creates an impression of the subject the camera is looking at.
+Pinhole photography is drawing with light at its most basic.
 The properties of light passing through a pinhole have been known for centuries, and have been documented as early as 500BC.
 Pinholes have been used to observe solar eclipses, as drawing aids, and as entertainment when the image is projected onto a large screen.
 Lenses were also used in camera obscuras as they let in more light.
 Since a way to fix the projected image was discovered in the 1820s and photography was born, people have experimented with pinhole cameras.
-Today we make pinhole cameras with everything from a cardboard box to washing machines, beer cans, and even our own bodies.
+Today we make pinhole cameras with everything from cardboard boxes to washing machines, beer cans, and even our own bodies.
+The ‘camera’ becomes part of the image and opens a new world of possibility.

-Flic Film has generously donated paper developing kits for workshop participants to take home and continue their pinhole explorations.
+Flic Film makes kits specially for pinhole photographers that includes smaller amounts of chemicals and 10 sheets of pearl paper.
+Flic generously donated paper developing kits for the February 11th workshop participants to take home and continue their pinhole explorations.
 Flic Film is a small Canadian company supplying analogue photographers with specially formulated chemicals, film and other supplies.
 Beau carries a good selection from Flic Film so come by and see what we have in stock, or check Flic Film on our online shop.